datastaxdevs/advanced-cdc-for-astra/search-index-challenge.md

     ![image5](https://user-images.githubusercontent.com/16946028/160866922-3609aeb4-a1a4-4a87-935e-751cf6d21250.png)

-1. Name the data view to match the existing index "cdc_account_messages" and "Create data view"
+1. Find your index on the right, type in that name in the left text box, and save

     ![image14](https://user-images.githubusercontent.com/16946028/160867122-8e83732f-7531-44d9-a321-c266a74091d2.png)